-Technique Description Response requirements Practical demonstration Students produce and present an item related to the unit context in response to a brief.
-Practical demonstration Practical demonstration: menu item Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Project Students plan and deliver an event incorporating the unit context in response to a brief.
+Technique Description Response requirements Practical demonstration Students produce and present an item related to the unit context in response to a brief. an item related to the Practical demonstration: menu item Project Students plan and deliver an event incorporating the unit context in response to a brief.
 Practical demonstration Practical demonstration: delivery of event Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Investigation Students investigate and evaluate practices, skills and processes.
-Investigation and evaluation One of the following: Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media Written: up to 1000 words
+Investigation and evaluation One of the following: • Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media • Written: up to 1000 words